Need advice? Why not take a look at the questions below to see if we can help you out!

 |How can I order prescription medication?|

-We attempt to post out medication the day after the prescription is received wherever possible though please allow for weekends when we are not in the office.
+If you have been given a prescription by your GP then please select the option entitled “I already have a prescription”.
+You will be prompted to then post the ORIGINAL prescription to us at TravelPharm before proceeding to checkout.
+We attempt to post out medication the day after the prescription is received but wherever possible though please allow for weekends when we are not in the dispensary.

 Please send your prescriptions to: